-Thus, James recognizes muscular movements as results that appear only after a focal commotion in the central centres is resolved and discharged through efferent currents.
+Thus, James recognizes muscular movements as results that appear only after a focal commotion in central centres is resolved and discharged through efferent currents.
 Movements affect brains only indirectly, "through the sensory nerve-roots."
 It is an "input-output" model with "feedback" from output to input.
+It neglects, however, organisms that move on their own, as well as creative performance skills, such as those of musicians, that are developed through training.

 Chapter 26 on Will begins with "Desire, wish, will..." and declares that "The only ends which follow immediately upon our willing seem to be movements of our own bodies."
 A note refers to a previously-published article titled The Feeling of Effort.
-In the article, James wrote:
+In that article, James wrote: